 Did you know

 - TriviaThe footage was culled from several different shows.
-In order to minimize the amount of cameras in the frame, one show was all shot from one side of the stage, the next night was shot from the other side.
+In order to minimize the amount of cameras in the frame, one show was shot completely from one side of the stage, and the next night was shot from the other side.

 - Quotes